rrsg2020/note/paper.md

 1     |     INTRODUCTION
 ========================

-Significant challenges exist in the reproducibility of quantitative MRI (qMRI) [@Keenan2019-ni].
+Significant challenges exist in the reproducibility of quantitative MRI (qMRI) {cite:p}`Keenan2019-ni`.
 Despite its promise of improving the specificity and reproducibility of MRI acquisitions, few qMRI techniques have been integrated into clinical practice.
-Even the most fundamental MR parameters cannot be measured with sufficient reproducibility and precision across clinical scanners to pass the second of six stages of technical assessment for clinical biomarkers [@Fryback1991-sy; @Schweitzer2016-fl; @Seiberlich2020-xe].
-Half a century has passed since the first quantitative T1 (spin-lattice relaxation time) measurements were first reported as a potential biomarker for tumors [@Damadian1971-sc], followed shortly thereafter by the first in vivo quantitative T1 maps [@Pykett1978-mk] of tumors, but there is still disagreement in reported values for this fundamental parameter across different sites, vendors, and implementations [@stikov2015].
+Even the most fundamental MR parameters cannot be measured with sufficient reproducibility and precision across clinical scanners to pass the second of six stages of technical assessment for clinical biomarkers {cite:p}`Fryback1991-sy,Schweitzer2016-fl,Seiberlich2020-xe`.
+Half a century has passed since the first quantitative T<sub>1</sub> (spin-lattice relaxation time) measurements were first reported as a potential biomarker for tumors {cite:p}`Damadian1971-sc`, followed shortly thereafter by the first in vivo T<sub>1</sub> maps {cite:p}`Pykett1978-mk` of tumors, but there is still disagreement in reported values for this fundamental parameter across different sites, vendors, and measurement techniques {cite:p}`Stikov2015-qj`.

-Among fundamental MRI parameters, T1 holds significant importance [@Boudreau2020-jf].
-It represents the time it takes for the longitudinal magnetization to recover after being disturbed by an RF pulse.
-The T1 value varies based on molecular mobility and magnetic field strength [@Bottomley1984-qx; @Dieringer2014-qz; @Wansapura1999-tf], making it a valuable parameter for distinguishing different tissue types.
-Accurate knowledge of T1 values is essential for optimizing clinical MRI pulse sequences for contrast and time efficiency [@Ernst1966-pp; @Redpath1994-sb; @Tofts1997-ln] and as a calibration parameter for other quantitative MRI techniques [@Sled2001-fz; @Yuan2012-xh].
-Among the number of techniques to measure T1, inversion recovery (IR) [@Drain1949-yk; @Hahn1949-wf] is widely held as the gold standard technique, as it is robust against other effects (e.g. B1 inhomogeneity) and potential errors in measurements (e.g. insufficient spoiling) [@stikov2015].
-However, because the technique requires a long repetition time (TR > T1), it is very slow and impractical for whole-organ measurements, limiting its clinical use.
-In practice, it is mostly used as a reference to validate other T1 mapping techniques, such as variable flip angle imaging (VFA) [@Cheng2006-qe; @Deoni2003-qc; @Fram1987-jj], Look-Locker [@Look1970-no; @Messroghli2004-iv; @Piechnik2010-be], and MP2RAGE [@Marques2010-po; @Marques2013-yg].
+Among fundamental MRI parameters, T<sub>1</sub> holds significant importance {cite:p}`Boudreau2020-jf`.
+T<sub>1</sub> represents the time constant for recovery of equilibrium longitudinal magnetization.
+T<sub>1</sub> values will vary depending on the molecular mobility and magnetic field strength {cite:p}`Bottomley1984-qx,Wansapura1999-tf,Dieringer2014-qz`.
+Knowledge of the T<sub>1</sub> values for tissue is crucial for optimizing clinical MRI sequences for contrast and time efficiency {cite:p}`Ernst1966-pp,Redpath1994-sb,Tofts1997-ln` and to calibrate other quantitative MRI techniques {cite:p}`Sled2001-fz,Yuan2012-xh`.
+Inversion recovery (IR) {cite:p}`Drain1949-yk,Hahn1949-wf` is considered the gold standard for T<sub>1</sub> measurement due to its robustness effects like B<sub>1</sub> inhomogeneity {cite:p}`Stikov2015-qj`, but its long acquisition times limit the clinical use of IR for T<sub>1</sub> mapping {cite:p}`Stikov2015-qj`.
+In practice, IR is often used as a reference for validating other T<sub>1</sub> mapping techniques, such as variable flip angle imaging (VFA) {cite:p}`Fram1987-jj,Deoni2003-qc,Cheng2006-qe`, Look-Locker {cite:p}`Look1970-no,Messroghli2004-iv,Piechnik2010-be`, and MP2RAGE {cite:p}`Marques2010-po,Marques2013-yg`.

-Efforts have been made to develop quantitative MRI phantoms to assist in standardizing T1 mapping methods [@Keenan2018-px].
-A quantitative MRI standard system phantom was created in a joint project between the International Society for Magnetic Resonance in Medicine (ISMRM) and the National Institute of Standards and Technology (NIST) [@Stupic2021-hu], and has since been commercialized (Premium System Phantom, CaliberMRI, Boulder, Colorado).
-The spherical phantom has a 57-element fiducial array containing spheres with doped liquids that model a wide range of T1, T2, and PD values.
-The reference values of each sphere were measured using NMR at 3T [@Stupic2021-hu].
-The standardized concentration for relaxometry values established as references by NIST are also used by another company for their relaxometry MRI phantoms (Gold Standard Phantoms Ltd., Rochester, England).
-The cardiac TIMES phantom [@Captur2016-xn] is another commercially available system phantom focusing on T1 and T2 values in blood and heart muscles, pre- and post-contrast.
-The ISMRM/NIST phantom has been used in several large multicenter studies already, for example in [@Bane2018-wt] where they compared measurements at eight sites on a single ISMRM/NIST phantom using the inversion recovery and VFA T1 mapping protocols recommended by NIST, as well as some site-specific imaging protocols used for dynamic contrast enhanced (DCE) imaging. @Bane2018-wt concluded that the acquisition protocol, field strength, and T1 value of the sample impacted the level of accuracy, repeatability, and interplatform reproducibility that was observed.
-In another study led by NIST researchers [@Keenan2021-ly], T1 measurements were done at two clinical field strengths (1.5T and 3.0 T) and 27 MRI systems (three vendors) using the recommended NIST protocols.
-That study, which only investigated phantoms, found no significant relationship between T1 discrepancies of the measurements and the MRI vendors used.

-The 2020 ISMRM reproducibility challenge [^rrsg2020-challenge] posed the following question:

->
+In ongoing efforts to standardize T<sub>1</sub> mapping methods, researchers have been actively developing quantitative MRI phantoms {cite:p}`Keenan2018-px`.
+The International Society for Magnetic Resonance in Medicine (ISMRM) and the National Institute of Standards and Technology (NIST) collaborated on a standard system phantom {cite:p}`Stupic2021-hu`, which was subsequently commercialized (Premium System Phantom, CaliberMRI, Boulder, Colorado).
+This phantom has since been used in large multicenter studies, such as Bane et al. {cite:p}`Bane2018-wt` which concluded that acquisition protocol and field strength influence accuracy, repeatability, and interplatform reproducibility.
+Another NIST-led study {cite:p}`Keenan2021-ly` found no significant T<sub>1</sub> discrepancies among measurements using NIST protocols across 27 MRI systems from three vendors at two clinical field strengths.

-> **Will an imaging protocol independently-implemented at multiple centers reliably measure what is considered one of the fundamental MR parameters (T1) using the most robust technique (inversion recovery) in a standardized phantom (ISMRM/NIST system phantom) and in the healthy human brain?**
+The 2020 ISMRM reproducibility challenge [^rrsg2020-challenge] posed the following question: can an imaging protocol, independently implemented at multiple centers, consistently measure one of the fundamental MRI parameters (T<sub>1</sub>)?
+To assess this, we proposed using inversion recovery on a standardized phantom (ISMRM/NIST system phantom) and the healthy human brain.
+Specifically, **this challenge explored whether the acquisition details provided in a seminal paper on T<sub>1</sub> mapping {cite:p}`Barral2010-qm` is sufficient to ensure the reproducibility across independent research imaging groups.**
->
->
->

-More broadly, this challenge aimed at assessing the reproducibility of a qMRI method presented in a seminal paper, [@Barral2010-qm], by evaluating the variability in measurements observed by different research groups that implemented this imaging protocol.
-As the focus of this challenge was on reproducibility, the challenge design emphasized the use of reproducible research practices, such as sharing code, pipelines, data, and scripts to reproduce figures.

 2     |     METHODS